-The Importance of Apple Quality Control & Testing
+The Importance of Fruit Quality Control & Testing for Apples

 Although apples seem like a robust fruit, they actually require more pesticides than any other fruit, and it can be tough to grow certain types organically.
 This is because the seeds of an apple don’t naturally grow the same way as the fruit they came from.
 This is why a green apple’s seeds can grow into a tree of red apples, for example.
 In order to keep a specific crop going, growers need to cut off a branch from the original tree, and clone it by planting the branch itself!